amita-shukla/blog-1/content/posts/2024-06-15--spring-design-patterns/index.md

 }
 ```

-The Composite Design Pattern in the Spring Framework is used to treat individual objects and compositions of objects uniformly. by allowing you to build a tree structure of objects and perform operations on them.
+The Composite Design Pattern in the Spring Framework is used to treat individual objects and compositions of objects uniformly, by allowing you to build a tree structure of objects and perform operations on them.
 This pattern is especially useful for handling hierarchical data or representing part-whole hierarchies.

 For example, In the Spring Framework, `CompositeComponentDefinition` and `ComponentDefinition` are used to represent and manage complex configuration metadata.
 They facilitate grouping related configuration elements together, enabling Spring to handle complex configurations more effectively.
 ```java